fossi-foundation/wishbone/src/b3/source/01_introduction.rst

   generator.
 Also see: gated clock generator and variable clock generator.

-Verilog(R)
+Verilog®
   A textual based hardware description language (HDL) intended for use in circuit design.
-The Verilog(R) language is both a synthesis and a simulation tool.
-Verilog(R) was originally a proprie- tary language first conceived in 1983 at Gateway Design Automation (Acton, MA), and was later refined by Cadence Corporation.
+The Verilog® language is both a synthesis and a simulation tool.
+Verilog® was originally a proprietary language first conceived in 1983 at Gateway Design Automation (Acton, MA), and was later refined by Cadence Corporation.
 It has since been greatly expanded and refined, and much of it has been placed into the public